Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview.md

 The CAN BUS is connected via RJ11 and at least 2 core twisted pair, although 6 core RJ11 is more common.

-## Ethernet

-The Ethernet port provides the ability to directly network to the board when not using an SBC.
-Along with the built-in SD card this allows the Mainboard to run in Standalone mode.

 # Revision History